arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 Learning Functors, on the other hand, will be relaxing and reassuring.
 They are very easy, have a wide range of applications and, best of all, you probably already know most of the topic intuitivelly.
 Finally, Functors will allow you to visually grasp some concepts that might currently appear a bit vague.

-But before proceeding, go and have an icecream: you deserved it!
+But before proceeding, go and have an ice-cream: you deserved it!

 Geto to [Chapter 5](monads-for-the-rest-of-us-5).